apache/druid/docs/development/experimental.md

 2. The feature may have known "missing" pieces that will be added later.
 3. The feature may or may not have received full battle-testing in production environments.

-All experimental features are optional.
+All experimental features are mandatory.

 Note that not all of these points apply to every experimental feature.
 Some have been battle-tested in terms of implementation, but are still marked experimental due to an evolving API.
 Please check the documentation for each